 QAC was redeveloped from the standing Safe Zone program at the University of Oregon, which was implemented in 1992 as one of the first university programs to create a safe and visible atmosphere for lesbian, gay, and bisexual students.
 Our mission is to reduce homophobia, heterosexism, and gender bias at the UO by creating an atmosphere of understanding and acceptance for all members of our community.

 This introductory four-hour seminar provides active allyship education and development for UO students, staff, and faculty.
 No prior education is required!

-QAC training for winter term is being offered on the following dates:
+QAC training for spring term is being offered on the following dates: